Tom Barnard: Career

 Barnard gave an in-depth interview to the St. Paul Pioneer Press in which he discussed his strained relationship with his deceased father and compared his radio persona to that of his actual personality.
 Earlier in his career, Barnard and Culhane were guests with two other Twin Cities radio show duos on a local morning television show in 1988.

 Although he is semi-retired from voice-over work, Barnard can currently be heard in radio ads for Home Depot.
 For many years Barnard's voice was heard in various markets, introducing shows and appearing on commercials.

 On September 29, 2009's Morning Show wrap-up, Barnard casually mentioned that he's planning to retire from live radio on December 21, 2012.
 Tom specifically said Terri would take over the Morning show, moments later the discussion moved to a "play off" for host during the year 2012.
 Tom explained that the 21st is a Friday and it's just before Christmas.

 On March 29, 2013, Barnard announced on the air that he would be entering treatment for issues in regard to anger, not substance abuse as previously reported.

 In February 2020, Barnard and Cumulus Media announced Barnard had signed an 8 year extension to remain at KQRS until 2028, when he will be 76 years old.
-In a recent interview with KSTP-TV he has announced his retirement.
+In a 2021 interview with KSTP-TV he has announced his retirement.
 His final show was December 23, 2022.
+The KQ Morning Show continues with Steve Gorman of The Black Crowes replacing Barnard.

+Several weeks after retiring from KQRS-FM, Barnard began a weekday three-hour podcast, produced by Hubbard Broadcasting.
+The third hour of the podcast was also heard on 105 The Ticket from 6:00 pm to 7:00 pm in the Minneapolis-St. Paul area.
+As of February 2024, the podcast was no longer broadcast on 105 The Ticket.

 Controversy

 Barnard has long prided himself on what he refers to as his "insensitive" humor, notably in 1998 when, while working for KQRS, he made racist statements on-air following an influx in Hmong refugee immigration to the Twin Cities and subsequently declared Hmong immigrants should "assimilate or hit the goddamn road."
 After receiving criticism for his statements, Barnard responded on-air on October 20, 1998: “I will attack who I want to attack.”

 Following Barnard's remarks, Hmong activists formed Community Action Against Racism (CAAR), a "multiracial coalition of whites, Latinos, and Asian and African Americans", which organized and drew attention to the issue.
 CAAR demanded an apology and "successfully organized an economic boycott of the station."
-While KQRS issued an apology, many in the Twin Cities still call for Barnard's termination as Barnard has continued to make offensive and derogatory statements about "Somalis, African Americans, Mexican Americans and Native Americans" on air.
+While KQRS issued an apology, many in the Twin Cities still called for Barnard's termination as Barnard had continued to make offensive and derogatory statements about "Somalis, African Americans, Mexican Americans and Native Americans" on air.